prince-chrismc/conan-center-index/docs/v2_roadmap.md

 alternatives should be backported to v1.x releases, so **there will be a subset of features that will work using Conan v1 and v2**.

-**Our main goal in ConanCenter during this migration process is to ensure that recipes work with v1 and v2** and to make the transition as smooth as possible for contributors and users.
-In the end we will be providing working recipes and binaries for both versions.

 This process will require a lot of work also in the internals, we will keep communicating those changes and the relevant updates in the [changelog](changelog.md).
 Here there are the main steps that we are